ZeldOcarina/nu-dentistry/tooth-extraction.md

   align: left
   columns: '1'
   superheading:
-  heading: PAINLESS TOOTH EXTRACTION IN HOUSTON IS POSSIBLE!
+  heading: PAINLESS TOOTH EXTRACTION IN HOUSTON IS POSSIBLE
-  text: NU DENTISTRY MAKES YOUR EMERGENCY TOOTH REMOVAL A BREEZE.
+  text: NU DENTISTRY MAKES YOUR EMERGENCY TOOTH REMOVAL A BREEZE
   content: |-
     When you have severe tooth pain, it can be a real <a href='/houston-tx/emergency-dentistry/emergency-dentistry/' target='_blank' class='paragraph-link'>dental emergency</a>—and Nu Dentistry is here to help you through them all, including teeth extraction.
 While it may sound scary, our friendly, gentle dentists make sure you’re always relaxed in our office.
 There are 2 main types of tooth removal procedures: